 If you haven't already done so, you can appoint a medical treatment decision to make healthcare decisions for you if you are no longer able to do so.
 Your medical treatment decision maker should be someone you trust to make decisions that reflect your values and wishes.

-Discussing and writing down your values and preferences in a values may help your medical treatment decision maker feel more comfortable about the decisions they make on your behalf.
-You can also complete an instructional consenting to or refusing particular medical treatments in anticipation of losing the ability to make your own decisions.
+Discussing and writing down your values and preferences in a values directive may help your medical treatment decision maker feel more comfortable about the decisions they make on your behalf.
+You can also complete an instructional directive consenting to or refusing particular medical treatments in anticipation of losing the ability to make your own decisions.

 You cannot ask for voluntary assisted dying in your advance care plan because the plan can only be used if you lose your decision-making ability.
 However, it may still be useful to have one to guide your medical treatment decision maker in making other decisions for you at the end of life.